brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: addu
 [1]{.pnum} Subclause [meta.reflection.traits] specifies consteval functions to query the properties of types ([meta.unary]), query the relationships between types ([meta.rel]), or transform types ([meta.trans]) at compile time.
 Each consteval function declared in this class has an associated class template declared elsewhere in this document.

-[#]{.pnum} Every function and function template declared in this clause has the following conditions required for a call to that function or function template to be a constant subexpression ([defns.const.subexpr]):
+[#]{.pnum} Every function and function template declared in this subclause has the following conditions required for a call to that function or function template to be a constant subexpression ([defns.const.subexpr]):

 * [#.#]{.pnum} For every parameter `p` of type `info`, `is_type(p)` is `true`.
 * [#.#]{.pnum} For every parameter `r` whose type is constrained on `reflection_range`, `ranges::all_of(r, is_type)` is `true`.

-[#]{.pnum} Unless otherwise specified, each function and function template described in this clause has the following behavior based on the signature of that function or function template.
+[#]{.pnum} Unless otherwise specified, each function and function template described in this subclause has the following behavior based on the signature of that function or function template.
 [The associated class template need not be instantiated.]{.note}

 <table>
 <tr><th>Signature</th><th>*Returns*</th></tr>